vanpadd/bloggie-post/README.md

 # bloggie-post

-Bloggie Post is an app built in React Native which allows users to perform operations on blog posts.
+Bloggie Post is an app built in react native which allows users to perform operations on blog posts.
 The app consumes a local rest API using json-server and ngrok as a way to quickly stand up a back-end server.

 ### usage